 [New Orleans, LA ::: b.
 1952 - Queens, NY]

-My decades long career in contemporary jazz directly informs my work as a visual artist.
+My lifetime experiences as a composer and performer directly inform my work as a visual artist.
 Music, for me, has always had a visual component, with the diverse elements of music suggesting colors, shapes and textures.
-The juxtaposition of abstract shapes which come together as I work on a book, is very much how I perceive the interplay of melody, harmony and rhythm.
+Conversely, the juxtaposition of abstract shapes which come together as I work on a book, is very much how I perceive the interplay of melody, harmony, and rhythm.

-I prefer working with vintage books and encyclopedias.
-The eclectic photos and illustrations represent material that is long out of date yet offer a fascinating window into our past.
-Ultimately, I hope to provide a perspective on the transitory nature of what earlier generations understood to be factual and offer insight into the way ever evolving media has shaped contemporary perspectives.
+It is important to note that every piece that I have ever done to this date, regardless of size or style, employs visual elements and text from only one book at a time.
+Using material from a single source, including eclectic photos and illustrations created and printed in a similar manner, is an obvious organizing factor.
+Ultimately, by altering and reorganizing content that is often long out of date, I hope to provide a perspective on the transitory nature of what earlier generations understood to be factual and offer insight into the way ever evolving media has shaped contemporary perspectives.

 2018 Books Transposed, Jonathan Ferrara Gallery, New Orleans, LA

-2017 Open Call, Contemporary Arts Center, New Orleans, LA
+2017 Ephemera Obscura, Contemporary Arts Center, New Orleans, LA

 No Dead Artists, Jonathan Ferrara Gallery, New Orleans, LA

 Codex Book Fair & Symposium, Craneway Pavilion, Richmond, CA

 Art of the Book, Seager/Gray Gallery, Mill Valley, CA

 SELECT GRANTS & FELLOWSHIPS